mascalmeida/oop-java/README.md

 - All special methods: getters, setters and construct{saldo=0 & status=false}.

-**Class 6 - OOP pilars: Encapsulation**
+**Class 6 - OOP pillars: Encapsulation**

-The three pilars of OOP are Encapsulation (abstraction), Inheritance, and Polymorphism, some references separate the absctraction from encpasulation as a fourth pilar.
+The three pillars of OOP are Encapsulation (abstraction), Inheritance, and Polymorphism, some references separate abstraction from encapsulation as a fourth pillar.

 - Encapsulation definition: hide independent parts of the implementation to allow create invisible parts from the external world.
 The way to interact with the external world an object encapsulated uses the interface, so, it's important to create a good interface to guarantee the encapsulation quality.